-If you refuse to disclose information requested by the prosecutor, you must be sure that you have a good cause.
-If you do not, the court may order sanctions or "take any other appropriate action."118 Sanctions might include prohibiting the use of specific evidence or witnesses at your trial.
+If you refuse to disclose information requested by the prosecutor, you must be sure that you have good cause.
+If you do not, the court may order sanctions or "take any other appropriate action."
+Sanctions might include prohibiting you from using specific evidence or witnesses at your trial.
 The court can also take any other appropriate action that it thinks is reasonable to sanction you.
 Therefore, it is important that you pay special attention to the procedures involved, particularly to the time limits (deadlines for filing certain motions and requests) found throughout N.Y.
 Crim.
 Proc.
 Law § 240.

-It is also important to remember that there is a continuing duty to disclose any additional information subject to discovery.119 This means that if you have made a demand for material and the prosecutor later receives information that is covered by your original request, the prosecutor must turn over that information to you.
-Similarly, you must turn over material that you later become aware of if it is covered by a prosecutor's earlier demand to produce.
+It is also important to remember that there is a continuing duty to disclose any additional information subject to discovery.
+This means that if you requested certain material and the prosecutor later receives information that is covered by your original request, the prosecutor must turn over that information to you.
+Similarly, you must give the prosecutor material you later become aware of if it is covered by the prosecutor's earlier discovery request.